Think your child might be trans or non-binary?

 The multidisciplinary team at GIDS works with family members, children and young people to help manage any anxieties and ease emotional, behavioural and relationship troubles associated with gender identity.

 After an initial assessment, you and your child are seen by the team at GIDS.
 The team will help you keep your child safe and reduce any stigma around exploring their gender identity.

-The team will also discuss with you the support and consultation they can offer to other agencies and services that may be involved, such as the nursery or school, and local Child and Adolescent Mental Health Services (CAMHs) as appropriate.
+The team will also discuss with you the support and consultation they can offer to other agencies and services that may be involved, such as the nursery or school, and local Child and Young People's Mental Health Services (CYPMHS) as appropriate.

 If your child continues to be upset or confused about their gender identity and is nearing puberty, you and your child may be seen more often by the team at GIDS.

 Each child or young teen will have different needs and goals for how they wish to express their gender.

 If your child has lasting signs of gender dysphoria and meets strict criteria, they may be referred to a hormone specialist (consultant endocrinologist) to see if they can take hormone blockers as they reach puberty.
 This is in addition to psychological support.

 GIDS needs to apply to the court for permission to start puberty blockers for children and young people under the age of 16.